-Growing the Unity of the Body of Christ through the proclamation of the One Gospel!
+Growing the LOCAL CHURCH through the proclamation of the ESSENTIAL GOSPEL!

 "So that the world may know" (John 17:23)

-At Faith Dialogue our mission is to grow the unity of the Body of Christ through the proclamation of the one Gospel.
-The Gospel is the core of our faith.
-As Paul said, "we preach Christ crucified, a stumbling block to the Jews and folly to the Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God (1 Cor.
+At Faith Dialogue our mission is to grow the local church through the proclamation of the essential Gospel.
+This Gospel is the core of our faith.
+As Paul said, "we preach Christ crucified, a stumbling block to the Jews and folly to the Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God."
+(1 Cor.
 1:23-24)

-Now is the time for the Church to come together to help fulfill the prayer of Jesus.
+It is in the essential Gospel that the local church experiences growth, unity and revival.
 In John's Gospel Jesus prayed, "may all be one, just as you, Father , are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me."
-(John 17-21-23) Jesus prayed for the Body of Christ, His Body.
-The church is not an institution nor a building but it is all of us who are called by His name.
+(John 17-21-23)

 Kick Start your Church© is exclusively a Faith Dialogue ministry to encourage, equip and energize the local church.